 Yes, The portfolio management takes into account the principal adverse impacts on sustainability factors (PAI).
-This is conducted through the PAI tool developed by the Management Company, which identifies and analyses any adverse impacts. companies that are considered to have high risks linked to PAI are primarily managed through Asset Stewardship activities such as engagement and voting.
+This is conducted through the PAI tool developed by the Management Company, which identifies and analyses any adverse impacts.
+Companies that are considered to have high risks linked to PAI are primarily managed through exclusion or Asset Stewardship activities such as engagement and voting.
 The fund invests widely across several sectors.
 As a result, the PAI indicators that are relevant and the top priorities will therefore differ between the fund's investments.
 The quality and accessibility of the data also currently affects the integration and principal adverse impacts on sustainability in fund management.
-Moreover, there is a built-in exclusion within the scope of the fund's index with regard to specific PAI indicators, such as fossil fuels, violations against international norms and conventions as well as controversial weapons.
-In addition to the Management Company's PAI tool, an exclusion strategy is also applied to the fund and its index.
-The purpose of this is to ensure that the companies are not involved in activities with a higher risk for adversely impacting sustainability factors.
+In addition to the Management Company's PAI tool, an exclusion strategy is also applied to the fund.
+The purpose is to ensure that the companies are not involved in activities with a higher risk for adversely impacting sustainability factors.
 This applies to activities related to the production and distribution of controversial weapons, nuclear weapons, weapons and military equipment, alcohol, tobacco, cannabis, pornography, commercial gambling, fossil fuels, as well as companies that have verified violations of international norms and conventions related to human rights, the environment, employee rights or anti-corruption and anti-bribery.
 Any deviations are managed through exclusion.
 Controls regarding the fund's exclusion strategy are conducted at the time of investment as well as on an ongoing basis.
-Disclosures on the principal adverse impacts on sustainability factors will be reported in the fund's annual report, which is available on the Management Company's website. ' No
+Disclosures on the principal adverse impacts on sustainability factors will be reported in the fund's annual report, which is available on the Management Company's website. ١ ١ The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.